 The law may prohibit you from engaging in an entertainment service similar to our own and under our trade dress.
 It doesn't matter what you call the service if you use our primary trademark.
 Doing this is a very destructive act, because you are affiliating a name with our primary trademark that we do not endorse (called "dilution").
-Dilution is an infringement seperate and disctinct from counterfeiting our trade dress, so you could be committing two seperate acts of trademark infringment if you do this.
+Dilution is an infringement separate and disctinct from counterfeiting our trade dress, so you could be committing two separate acts of trademark infringment if you do this.

 Myth #2: German Word.
 Hammerschlagen is a German word that is specific to the service you offer.

 The German word "Hammerschlagen" is not specific to the service we offer when used in a German sentence.
 When translated from German, "Hammerschlagen" means to "beat with a hammer."
 For example, "Sie Hammerschlagen meine Daumen" translates, roughly, into "you are hitting my thumb with a hammer."
 (We know that the compound German word "hammerschlagen" is not specific to our brand of nail driving: see, for example, this Yearbook of Literature from 1834 using the compound to describe straightening wire with a hammer during a manufacturing process.
 On page 368 of Altpreussische Monatsschrift ("Old Prussian Monthly") published in 1874, the compound word is used to describe a pot identifiable by hammer blows seen on its bottom.)

 However, the usage of "Hammer-Schlagen®" in the United States does indicate source and origin in us.
 Even if we could find evidence that the German word "Hammerschlagen" was specific only to our service in a foreign country, we claim ownership rights by way of our registration filings with the United States Patent & Trademark Office.